WSlim4/react-ts-boilerplate/README.md

-# This is a simple react project boilerplate with webpack at version 5
+# This is a simple react project boilerplate with webpack 5